-- of the site, it had sufficient capacity for the foreseeable future36.
-As such additional cemetery resources are not identified as a land-use requirement within the Neighbourhood Plan. - 14.26 This does not however suggest that the 'status quo' is the ideal future approach.
-Key issues that need to be considered include: - The division of the site between consecrated ground for religious use and that available for secular use. - The potential requirement for facilities for differing religious groups. - The general societal trend towards cremation and the desire to have a remembrance location for ashes. - The emergence of alternative burial approaches including woodland and similar natural practices.
-A woodland burial area, either within the existing site or elsewhere in the village, should be considered. - 14.27 The Parish Council will consider how these issues and emerging trends can be accommodated at the Fulbourn Cemetery and to put in place the necessary facilities to ensure that the requirements of current and future society are met within the area already provided and that alternative woodland areas are explored. - 14.28 The site should also be improved as an area for quiet relaxation and contemplation; at present the site is a fairly inaccessible and unwelcoming area.
+- The general societal trend towards cremation and the desire to have a remembrance location for ashes. - The emergence of alternative burial approaches including woodland and similar natural practices.
+A woodland burial area, either within the existing site or elsewhere in the village, should be considered. - 14.26 The Parish Council will consider how these issues and emerging trends can be accommodated at the Fulbourn Cemetery and to put in place the necessary facilities to ensure that the requirements of current and future society are met within the area already provided and that alternative woodland areas are explored. - 14.27 The site should also be improved as an area for quiet relaxation and contemplation; at present the site is a fairly inaccessible and unwelcoming area.

-6. Recreation Area
+6 - Recreation Area

-- 14.29 There is an aspiration that the overall recreational land within the village, and the associated facilities meet, or exceed, the norms for similar communities within the UK. - 14.30 The Recreation Ground off Home End provides a range of facilities and evidence obtained from various community surveys in 2009 and 2019 indicates that the community makes full use of these facilities through various local sports clubs.
+- 14.28 There is an aspiration that the overall recreational land within the village, and the associated facilities meet, or exceed, the norms for similar communities within the UK. - 14.29 The Recreation Ground off Home End provides a range of facilities and evidence obtained from various community surveys in 2009 and 2019 indicates that the community makes full use of these facilities through various local sports clubs.
 The Fulbourn Centre, its Sports Hall and the Fulbourn Institute Sports and Social Club and the new Fulbourn Hub (youth club) complement and widen the range of facilities for recreation.
-Additionally, the site is used for village events such as the annual Fulbourn Feast. - 14.31 The Parish Council will take every opportunity to maximise development contribution from developers to improve and expand village recreational facilities and to investigate means to acquire and develop land adjacent to the existing Recreational Ground.
+Additionally, the site is used for village events such as the annual Fulbourn Feast. - 14.30 The Parish Council will take every opportunity to maximise development contribution from developers to improve and expand village recreational facilities and to investigate means to acquire and develop land adjacent to the existing Recreational Ground.